cloudevents/spec/spec.md

 ### id
 - Type: `String`
-- Description: Identifies of the event, enables de-duplication.
+- Description: Identifies the event, enables de-duplication.
 The format of this string is determined by the producer.
 Each producer MUST generate unique `id` values for its own events, `id` values from different producers might clash.
 Consumers MAY assume that